Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 9 Desember 2025 21.34.31 UTC
+- WIB: Selasa, 9 Desember 2025 22.33.32 UTC
-- WITA: Selasa, 9 Desember 2025 22.34.31 UTC
+- WITA: Selasa, 9 Desember 2025 23.33.32 UTC
-- WIT: Selasa, 9 Desember 2025 23.34.31 UTC
+- WIT: Rabu, 10 Desember 2025 00.33.32 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: inspirational
+Kategori: nature